Fujifilm X-M1 vs Pentax 645Z

 Studio photographers will appreciate that the Pentax 645Z (unlike the X-M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-M1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-M1 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Pentax websites.
+Further information on the features and operation of the X-M1 and 645Z can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Pentax 645Z Manual.

 So how do things add up?
 Is the Fujifilm X-M1 better than the Pentax 645Z or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.